ChenHongshan333/PropBank-individual-portfolio/README.md

 # CS3240 Interaction Design — Individual Portfolio

-This is my **individual portfolio** for the CS3240 Interaction Design module at NUS, documenting my personal contributions and reflections on the group project **PropBank** — a second-hand marketplace app for buying, selling, renting, borrowing, and swapping items.
+This is my **individual portfolio** for the CS3240 Interaction Design module at NUS, documenting my personal contributions and reflections on one of the main services - MarketPlace - of the group project **PropBank** — a supper app dedicated to cosplay-rooted ecosystem.

-> The group project portfolio is hosted at: **https://cs3240-group-portfolio.vercel.app/**
+The group project portfolio is hosted at: **https://cs3240-group-portfolio.vercel.app/**

 ---